-We will cover the cost of contact lenses, eye exams, eyeglasses or laser eye correction surgery.
+We will cover the cost of contact lenses or eyeglasses.
 Contact lenses or eyeglasses must be prescribed by an ophthalmologist or licensed optometrist and obtained from an ophthalmologist, licensed optometrist or optician.
-Laser eye correction surgery must be performed by an ophthalmologist.

-We will cover 100% of these costs up to a maximum of \$550 in any 24 month period starting with April 1, 2006.
+We will cover 100% of these costs up to a maximum of \$300 in any 24 month period starting with January 1, 2007.

-The deductible does not apply to eyeglasses, eye exams, contact lenses or laser eye correction surgery.
+The deductible does not apply to eyeglasses or contact lenses.